 Staff will have the same children in their daily groups throughout the entire session.
-Masks will be required for participants and staff when within 6 feet of anyone, or indoors.
+Masks will be required for participants and staff when indoors.

 We ask that each camper and staff member arrives well rested, nourished and hydrated.
 The goal is for individuals to arrive as resilient as possible.